Code-Institute-Submissions/how-do-you-do/README.md

 I deployed how-do-you-do site by going to my github repository and then clicking on setting button, scrolling down until I reached Github Pages section and then selecting master branch as source.

+It allowed me to test website on many devices and with latest updates.